linode/docs/docs/applications/containers/how-to-install-openvz-on-debian-9.md

 {:.note}
 > You may need to login as root with `su -` in order to run the iptables-save commands in this section.

 1. On the host server, issue the following command using Iptables.
 Replace the brackets and contents with the appropriate information.
 For the container IP address, make sure to list it in CIDR notation.
 Include IP address and subnet, or `xxx.xxx.xxx.xxx/xx`, in order to encompass a range of IP addresses that will enable access to any containers added in the future.
-For example, entering 192.168.0.0/24 will setup routing for IP addresses 192.168.0.0 through 192.168.0.255.
+For example, entering 192.168.0.0/24 will setup routing for IP addresses 192.168.0.0 through 192.168.0.255:

         iptables -t nat -A POSTROUTING -s [container IP] -o eth0 -j SNAT --to [host server IP]

 2. If you have `iptables-persistent` installed, skip this step.
-Save the new Iptables rules"
+Save the new Iptables rules:

         iptables-save > /etc/iptables.conf